dorothy110/DataScience/3. AB testing/README.md

-# Project 4: Building a Data Website
+# Building a Data Website

 ## Overview

-In this project, you'll build a website for sharing a dataset -- you get to pick the dataset (more on possible sources for data later).

-You'll use the flask framework for the site, which will have the following features: (1) multiple plots on the home page, (2) a page for browsing through the table behind the plots, (3) a link to a donation page that is optimized via A/B testing, and (4) a subscribe button that only accepts valid email addresses.
+In this project, I will build a website for sharing a dataset, use the flask framework for the site, which will have the following features: (1) multiple plots on the home page, (2) a page for browsing through the table behind the plots, (3) a link to a donation page that is optimized via A/B testing, and (4) a subscribe button that only accepts valid email addresses.

-Consider watching this [P4 Tips and Tricks](https://mediaspace.wisc.edu/media/CS%20320%20-%20P4%20Tips%20and%20Tricks/1_wvd58pcp) video, which Garrison kindly volunteered to record.

 ## Setup

 ```
 pip3 install Flask lxml html5lib beautifulsoup4